-25.1 Supply of tyres:
+25.1 Supply of tyres :

-A tyre manufacturer will be chosen by the FIA for the 2008, 2009 and 2010 seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of these seasons.
+A single tyre manufacturer has been chosen by the FIA for the 2008, 2009 and 2010 seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of these seasons.
+A single tyre manufacturer will be chosen by the FIA for subsequent seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of such subsequent seasons

-The appointed tyre supplier must undertake to provide:
+The appointed tyre supplier must undertake to provide :

-- two specifications of dry-weather tyre at each Event, each of which must be of one homogenous compound and visibly distinguishable from one another when a car is on the track; - one specification of wet-weather tyre at each Event which must be of one homogenous compound; - one specification of extreme-weather tyre at each Event which must be of one homogenous compound.

-25.2 Quantity of tyres:
+- two specifications of dry-weather tyre at each Event, each of which must be of one homogenous compound and visibly distinguishable from one another when a car is on the track ; - one specification of intermediate tyre at each Event which must be of one homogenous compound ; - one specification of wet-weather tyre at each Event which must be of one homogenous compound ; - 25.2 Quantity of tyres :

-During the Event no driver may use more than fourteen sets of dry-weather tyres, four sets of wet-weather tyres and three sets of extreme-weather tyres.
+During the Event no driver may use more than fourteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wet-weather tyres.